-The Poets’ Asylum reading is the weekly Sunday night open poetry reading, feature and slam event run by the Worcester Po8ry Project, a group of poets and lovers of poetry dedicated to advancing poetry in performance in Worcester.
-The reading is open to all poets and writers, all ability levels, all styles, all ages with no constraints on content or language.
+The Poets’ Asylum reading was the weekly Sunday night open poetry reading, feature and slam event run by the Worcester Po8ry Project, a group of poets and lovers of poetry dedicated to advancing poetry in performance in Worcester.
+The reading was open to all poets and writers, all ability levels, all styles, all ages with no constraints on content or language.

-The average Sunday night at the Asylum consists of an open reading, followed by a 30-40 minute reading by a spotlighted (also known as a featured) poet.
-About once a month there’s an open slam – a friendly competition judged by randomly chosen audience members.
+The average Sunday night at the Asylum consisted of an open reading, followed by a 30-40 minute reading by a spotlighted (also known as a featured) poet.
+About once a month there was an open slam – a friendly competition judged by randomly chosen audience members.
 More info on the Slam can be found by clicking the Slam button on the left.

-The Asylum runs on a no cover, donation-bucket philosophy.
-The money collected in the bucket goes to pay the feature and support the reading.
-Please give generously when the bucket came your way – you supported hundreds of poets!
+The Asylum ran on a no cover, donation-bucket philosophy.
+The money collected in the bucket went to pay the feature and support the reading.
+Thank you for giving generously when the bucket came your way – you supported hundreds of poets!

-While it has had many homes over the years the Poets’ Asylum current resides at the the WCUW Front Room, 910 Main Street, Worcester.
-We appreciate the space & opportunity they have given us for the reading.
+While it had many homes over the years the Poets’ Asylum last resided at the the WCUW Front Room, 910 Main Street, Worcester.
+Mad Appreciation for the spaces & opportunities we were given for the reading.